Doesn't seem familiar? Jump to the "Ultra" help about creating content.

 Copy Content: Select Copy Content to copy an entire course or select items from the Ultra courses you teach.
 Want to copy an entire Original course or import a course package?
 Select the More options icon next to the Books and Tools link and select the Import Content option.

 Content Market: You can discover and add content and tools from external sources.
 Access valuable learning materials from Blackboard's partner publishers, such as Macmillan and Jones & Bartlett.

-Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive®.
+Cloud Storage: You can instantly connect to multiple web apps where you store files, such as OneDrive® and Google Drive™.
 You may choose multiple files from cloud storage to add to your Course Content page in one action.
 The files you add are copies.
 If you make a change to a file in cloud storage, you need to upload a new copy in your course.

 Content Collection: Add files from your institution's shared repository.
 You can store and find content in personal, course, and institution folders in the Content Collection.
 If you stored files from other courses in the Content Collection, you'll be able to easily find and add them.

 Control what students see.
 Students can't access your content until you decide to show it, but you can always see it.
 Select an item's visibility to change it.
 You might show only the first week of content—and keep the rest hidden as you refine it.
 Have fun!
 Experiment!
 You can also create rules to release content based on date, time, or how a student performs on other items in your course.
 When you create these rules, you can choose whether the item is visible to students before they have access.